WorldTune

 Why does a station sometimes fail to play?

-Station availability is controlled by broadcasters.
-A stream may go offline, change address, become geo-restricted, or temporarily stop responding.
+Station availability is controlled by broadcasters and stream providers.
+A station may go offline, change its stream address, become region-restricted, or temporarily stop responding.

-How can I request deletion of app data?
+How can I request deletion of app or web data?

-Send a request to [email protected] with enough details to help identify the app data you want reviewed or deleted.
+Send a request to [email protected] with enough details to help identify the app or web data you want reviewed or deleted.